Are you an adviser? Go to Unbiased Pro

 If you have a large amount you'd like to contribute, you may be able to benefit from the 'carry forward' rule.

-This lets you use annual allowances that haven't been used over the previous three years as long as you've been a part of a registered pension scheme during this time.
+This lets you use any unused annual allowance from the previous three tax years as long as you've been a part of a registered pension scheme during this time.

-So, if you don’t use your total allowance over the last three tax years, you can use the leftover amount to boost your contributions.
+So, if you haven’t used your total allowance over the last three tax years, you can use the leftover amount to boost your contributions this year.

 Get accounting advice